All Posts in Category: Restorative Dentistry

 Dentures

 Parker CO Dentures are removable prosthetic devices that fit over existing teeth or gums.
 They may be full or partial depending on the number of teeth missing.
-Because dentures are removable, they need to be taken out at night and cleaned regularly to avoid bacteria buildup and bad breath.
+Remove and clean dentures nightly to prevent bacterial buildup and bad breath.
 Dentures are also not as durable as implants, so they may require more frequent replacements than implants.
 On the plus side, they are typically less expensive than implants and can be installed relatively quickly.

 Dental Implants